Postal Workers Say They Lack Supplies, Training To Protect Themselves From Virus

 "In the Postal Service, basically if you call in like more than three days in a row, you get a letter of warning," Beth says.
 She fears that unofficial policy could encourage sick workers to come in and spread the virus.

 In an email to NPR, a Postal Service representative said that the number of days an employee is absent has no direct correlation to discipline and that employee safety is its highest priority.
-The USPS says it's sharing the latest information with workers — they get flyers, videos, e-mails and talks about the virus — and gloves and surgical masks are made available to all employees who request them.
+The USPS says that it's sharing the latest information with workers — they get flyers, videos, e-mails and talks about the virus — and that gloves and surgical masks are made available to all employees who request them.

-But carriers from across the country sent me texts, calls and emails saying they are not getting what they need.
+But in texts, calls and emails, carriers from across the country say they are not getting what they need.
 One frustrated USPS worker wrote that while they did have a quickly diminishing supply of gloves, they had no hand sanitizer and no masks.
-"The six-foot social distancing practice is a joke," the worker wrote.
+"The 6-foot social distancing practice is a joke," the worker wrote.
 "We have no room in the office to practice it. ...
 I spent most of last night crying before coming in because there are no precautions that can be taken and no one in office seems to care."

 There are also scores of threads with hundreds of similar comments in postal worker groups on Facebook and reddit.
 One user posted: "Anybody else's station not providing gloves??
 We tell our management we need gloves ordered they laugh."
 Another responded: "We can't even get rubber bands."